angular/angular/aio/content/guide/forms-overview.md

 From the model-to-view:

 1. The `favoriteColor` value is updated in the component.
-1. Change detection calls the `ngOnChanges` method on the `NgModel` directive instance, updates the `NgModel` instance model value, and queues an async task to set the value for the internal form control instance.
+1. Change detection calls the `ngOnChanges` method on the `NgModel` directive instance, updates the `NgModel` instance model value, and queues an async task to set the value for the internal `FormControl` instance.
-1. After the change detection cycle completes, the task to set the form control instance value is called, when then emits the latest value through the `valueChanges` observable.
+1. On the next tick, the task to set the `FormControl` instance value is executed, when then emits the latest value through the `valueChanges` observable.
 1. The control value accessor updates the form input element in the view with the latest `favoriteColor` value.

 ## Form validation